BPJandree/GOSTlibs/TUTORIAL.md

 Similar to the jitterSurveyPoints function, we will need to add some documentation to the data.

-It is good practice to make a singlue R file for every function and everydataset in your package.
+It is good practice to make a single R file for every function and every dataset in your package.
 This makes maintaining the package a lot easer, especially when multiple people start collaborating and suggesting edits to your package code.
-Having a single R file allows them to focus on code  that they work with, and not get destracted by lengthy code blocks that perhaps are only useful to others.
+Having a single R file allows them to focus on code  that they work with, and not get distracted by lengthy code blocks that perhaps are only useful to others.

 Create one file called inPts.R in the R folder of your package, and paste the following code into it: